Your doctor can tell

 Tylenol) for pain or a fever.
 You can take ibuprofen (such as Advil) along with

 Breast-feeding from your

 affected breast is safe for your baby.
 If starting with the affected breast is too painful, try feeding your baby with your healthy breast first.
 Then, after your milk is flowing, breast-feed from the affected breast.
 If your nipples are too cracked and painful to

-breast-feed from that breast, use a breast pump to empty the breast of milk.
+breast-feed from that breast, hand express or use a breast pump to empty the breast of milk.